class EndpointCore(Artifact):

 variant = self.endpoint_meta["ProductionVariants"][0]["VariantName"]

-endpoint_metrics = EndpointMetrics().get_metrics(self.uuid, variant=variant)
+endpoint_metrics = EndpointMetrics().get_metrics(self.name, variant=variant)

 self.temp_storage.set(metrics_key, endpoint_metrics)